Klazer/Vending-Machine-API/README.md

     a.
 The web server will usually give this message: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
   Running on ***http://localhost:port***
     b.
 Use the bolded section given to you as the base URI that you will be using to query endpoints from the API

+### ""Executing the Pytest Script***
+Please ensure that before following these steps, you are in the directory that contains only the test_vending.py and vending_api.py scripts.
+These scripts will be in the Vending-Machine-Code folder for API_Simmple

+1. Ensure that your current directory is in the \API_Simple\Vending-Machine-Code directory
+2. Make sure you have also installed Pytest as well.
+You can install the version required for this project using the requirements.txt file provided in the API_Simple folder.
+3. Double check that the web server is running!
+It is recommended to simply re-execute the vending_api.py to restart the server, otherwise, the test script will not execute properly
+    a.
+The test_vending.py script assumes that the everything in the server has been untouched.
+Basically as if the server was rebooted and everything was set to default.
+3. Next, simply type ***Pytest*** in your terminal to execute the test script
+    a.
+You can change the verbosity by adding the -v flag to the command like this: ***pytest -v***

 ### **Known Errors and Limitations***
 - Code is only used for a development environment only!